benjamingreenberg/drupal_block_in_block/README.md

 identify where to insert the block.
 A method is provided to define which occurrence(s) of the string to insert at, and whether to insert it before the string, after it, or to replace it entirely.
-When the target block is the "Main page content", it is possible to define which node types and view modes that the block will be inserted into.
+When the target block is the "Main page content", it is possible to define the node types and view modes that the block will be inserted into.

 For a full description of the project visit the project page: